geraveoyomama/sconce/README.md

 This repository's contents are designed to work in an automated environment of updates, reboots and recovery.
 It is not designed for babysitting.

-Tested to work with SE 1.205+.
+Tested to work with SE 1.206+ and should work with the latest version of Torch.

 ***IF YOU RUN INTO ERRORS, SUBMIT AN ISSUE HERE FIRST AND THEN IF IT'S UNRESOLVED GO TO TORCH FOR HELP THEN KEEN FOR HELP***